Virtual study tour: the emerging role of government and philanthropy in creating the conditions for systems change.

 This course is for senior leaders wanting to develop their understanding, confidence and skills in the work of systems change from the position of government, philanthropy and large non-government organisations.

-An immersive and intensive course on the role of government, non-government organisations and philanthropy in creating systems change in Australia.
+An immersive and intensive course exploring the role of government, non-government organisations and philanthropy in creating systems change in Australia.

-12 leaders from government, philanthropy and NGO’s will examine systems change initiatives globally to collectively explore the question: what are the conditions we need to build in our eco-systems for systems change?
-And how do I lead my organisation in this work of creating systems change?
+A small cohort of leaders from government, philanthropy and NGO’s will examine systems change initiatives globally to learn into the question of: what are the conditions we need to build in our eco-systems for systems change?
+What does my leadership look like in authorising, supporting and mobilising systems change?

-This course will include a virtual study tour of systems change initiatives around the world; workshops focusing on the application of learning to self, team and wider-ecosystem; leadership coaching and peer to peer networking.
+This course will include a virtual study tour of systems change initiatives globally; workshops focusing on the application of learning to self, team and wider-ecosystem; leadership coaching, peer to peer learning and development of practice.

 Who is it for?